timokueck/SpigotAPI/README.md

 # SpigotAPI
-Standalone Web API for retrieving Information off of SpigotMC!
+Standalone Web API for retrieving Information off of SpigotMC And MC-Market!

 ## How To Host This API

 Requirements:
+* Windows machine
+* Available port
-* Google Chrome Installation
+* Google Chrome
-* xvfb

-Run the jar with xvfb:
-``xvfb-run java -jar SpigotAPI.jar``
+## How To Start
+1. Run `start.bat`.
+2. Enter all info into `config.json`.
+3. Run `start.bat` again.
+4. View the api on `http://localhost:port/`

 ## More Information